 To examine if a specific repertoire of repetitive movements was present in children with autism, researchers used home videos to code the behaviors of the infants.

 To measure the cognitive functioning of the infants, the Mullen Scales of Early Learning was filled in at each visit by an examiner.
-Meanwhile, infant gaze to the examiner’s face was recorded.
+Meanwhile, infant gaze to the examiner’s face was recorded, and play interaction with a parent took place.

 Understanding infants’ social and moral development